jrmafiaa/Algo-Trading/README.md

 #### Collecting Data
 The first step in the programm is that we will collect data from diffrent stocks.
 Unfrurtnally we don't have a Key to provide the programm with real time data from a tool like quandl.
 That's why it is more focused on past decisions.

-#### Dow Jones Stocks
+#### Choosen Stocks
+The 3 stocks used in the Simulation are Apple, Tesla and BioNTech

+Those were choosen because their traiding volume in 2020 were high due the pandamic.

 #### Momentum Strategy
 The momentum strategy is first used by Richard Driehaus.
+The Key is that the strategy realizes price based singals.
 The Key behind this strategy is to buy stocks if they in the rising and sell them if they reached their peak.
 To reconise those trends the trader have to find signals for buy and sell actions.

 #### Backtester